 - ensure a copy of the report is readily available and given to an OHS officer on demand

-- provide a copy of the report to a Director of Inspection, the HSC or HS representative, if applicable.
+- provide a copy of the report to an OHS Director, the HSC or HS representative, if applicable.
 If there is no committee or representative, a copy must be made available to workers once the investigation is complete

 - retain a copy of the report for at least 2 years after the incident

-There is no longer a prohibition against disturbing the scene of a mine or mine site incident reportable under section 40(3) of the OHS Act unless an OHS officer orders such a prohibition.
+There is no longer a prohibition against disturbing the scene of a mine or mine site incident reportable under section 33(3) of the OHS Act unless an OHS officer orders such a prohibition.
+Please note that the authorization to disturb a scene doesn’t apply to all serious incidents.
+See Report serious injuries, illnesses and incidents for more information.

 Incident investigation reports are not admissible as evidence for any purpose in a trial arising out of the injury or incident, except in a prosecution for perjury or for the giving of contradictory evidence.